alexnathanson/solar-protocol/dev/readme.md

 * `dev/build` - makes a container image, with all the dependencies and code to run the solar protocol in a virtual machine

 * `dev/start` - starts a virtual machine using the container image

+* `tests/viz` - grabs the active visualization and deviceList, generates the viz locally, and shows the difference